Black (Supernatural)

 "Black" is the first episode of the paranormal drama television series Supernatural's season 10, and the 196th overall.
 The episode was written by showrunner Jeremy Carver and directed by executive producer Robert Singer.
-It was first broadcast on October 7, 2014 on The CW.
+It was first broadcast on October 7, 2014, on The CW.
 In the episode, Sam begins looking for Dean and Crowley after discovered Dean returned to life as a demon.
 Meanwhile, Castiel is dealing with his dying grace while Hannah asks him for help in a mission.

 The episode received critical acclaim, with critics praising the new character development for Dean.

 Plot

 6 weeks after the previous episode, Sam (Jared Padalecki) has been torturing demons to find the whereabouts of Dean (Jensen Ackles) and Crowley (Mark A. Sheppard).
-Dean has been partying with his new friend, Crowley and has been singing bad karaoke and sleeping with a bar waitress, Ann Marie (Emily Fonda).
-He then attacks her boyfriend when he seems to abuse her.
+Dean hung out with his new friend Crowley and sang bad karaoke, then attacked the waitress' boyfriend when he appeared to insult her.

 Sam finds some evidence from the murder of Drew Neely and gets help from the sheriff to discover that Neely was killed attacking a man: Dean.
 He uses the cameras to discovers Dean's black eyes, thinking that Dean is dead and Crowley used a demon to possess him.
 He retrieves Neely's phone and discovers that he was sent by Crowley to kill Dean.
 He calls Crowley to confront him over Dean's death, but Crowley states that the Mark of Cain couldn't let Dean die, and he is now a demon.

 Castiel (Misha Collins), who is suffering from the effects of his dying grace, is approached by Hannah (Erica Carroll) to help her find two rogue angels, Daniel and Adina, who preferred to stay on Earth as they had more freedom from the angels and Heaven.
 When Daniel tries to kill Hannah, Castiel is forced to kill him.
 While leaving, Hannah states that she doesn't like the idea of angels taking on human values, as she fears it would lead to chaos.
 But Castiel thinks it's a good idea.

 Dean's attitude continues to be a problem for Crowley, who has been sending Abaddon's loyalists after Dean so he could kill them.
 Sam is suddenly attacked and kidnapped by a man, Cole Trenton (Travis Aaron Wade), who tortures him to get Dean's location.
 Cole calls Dean to tell him that if he wants Sam alive, he needs to meet with him.
 However, Dean refuses, stating that whatever Sam does, is his fault.
 But he states to Cole that if he kills Sam, then Dean will find him and kill him, claiming he's a man of a word.